Morphine Sulfate - IV Formulation

 This type of morphine is given intravenously (into a vein).
 Your care provider will determine the exact dosage and dosing schedule.
 When morphine is injected, it is immediately absorbed into the body.
 It will begin working to relieve pain almost instantly, although it reaches its peak effect in 5 to 10 minutes.
 It will continue to work for 2 to 4 hours.

-This medication can interact with other medications that depress the central nervous system like barbituates (including phenobarbital), tranquilizers (including Haldol®, Librium® and Xanax ®), other narcotics, MAOI’s, cimitedine, and general anesthetic.
+This medication can interact with other medications that depress the central nervous system like barbituates (including phenobarbital), tranquilizers (including Haldol®, Librium®, and Xanax ®), other narcotics, MAOIs, cimetidine, and general anesthetics.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects of Morphine Sulfate